alienbrainfarm/imageman/docs/PRD.md

 - Error handling and confirmations

 ## Implemented Features
-- **Thumbnail View:** Integrated into the main window, allowing drag-and-drop reordering of images.
-Renaming occurs immediately upon reordering, using the `directory-name_sequence-number.extension` format.
-Thumbnails do not display filenames, and the view includes a scrollbar.
+- **Thumbnail View:**
+  - Integrated thumbnail view directly into the main window.
+  - Implemented drag-and-drop reordering with immediate renaming of affected files.
+  - Thumbnails no longer display filenames.
+  - Added a scrollbar for navigation.
+  - **Double-Click to View:** Double-clicking an image in the thumbnail view now opens it in the single-image view.
+  - **Keyboard Actions:**
+      - Press `d` to delete the selected image.
+      - Press `1-5` to rename the selected image with a pre-programmed tag.
+      - Press `Ctrl/Alt + 1-5` to move and rename the selected image into a subdirectory named after the tag.
+  - **Automatic Selection:** After deleting or moving an image in thumbnail view, the next available image is automatically selected.
+- **Immediate Directory Rename:**
-- **Rename All Images:** Added an option to rename all images in the current directory to `directory-name_sequence-number.extension`.
+  - Implemented menu option to rename all images in the current directory to `directory-name_sequence-number.extension`.
-- **Remember Last Directory:** The application now automatically opens the last used directory on startup if no directory is specified.
+- **Remember Last Directory:**
+  - Application now saves and loads the last used directory.

-## Further Refinements
-- In the thumbnails view ~I would like to be able to use the keys 1-5 and opt-1-5 and 'd' to act on the 'selected' image in the same way as they work for the main view.
-Pressing "Enter" or clicking with the mouse should open the selected image in the single image view.
+- **Slideshow Functionality:**
+  - Implemented slideshow functionality with configurable duration.
-- **Slideshow Option:** Implemented.
-Duration configurable via settings.
-Spacebar toggles start/stop/resume.
-Image manipulation keys (e.g., 'd') function during slideshow.
+  - Spacebar toggles start/stop/resume.
+  - Image manipulation keys (delete, rename, move to tag) work during slideshow.
+  - **Toggle Slideshow:** Press the `Spacebar` to start, pause, or resume the slideshow.
+- **Single Image View Navigation:**
+  - **Arrow Key Navigation:** Use the left and right arrow keys to navigate between images.
+- **Configuration:**
+  - **Configure Tags:** Access the "Configure Tags" dialog from the "Config" menu to customize your tags and slideshow duration.

 ---
 *Refine this document as requirements evolve.*